Krugou/JakSurveillance/Readme.md

 > Teacher is now able to delete the ongoing lecture in the attendance room
 >
 > immediate attendees list update after student insert on the attendance room
+>
+> Purging of the attendance room student listing after the lecture has ended

 ## Our Team Members